Philosophy 105-1st Midterm: Chapters 1-3

 -also, not only used with people who have the wrong opinion, but people whose opinions reflect the truth as well; like how someone with a correct idea on a subject can still disregard evidence proving the opposite side- which is bad because both sides can have things that are correct; nothing is ever black and white

--a difference is that belief preservation surrounds holding onto a belief even when there is evidence against it, while conformation bias goes a step further by using more effort to prove your own point with evidence, while consciously fighting against acknowledging evidence from the other side
+-a difference is that belief preservation surrounds holding onto a belief even when there is evidence against it, while conformation bias goes a step further by using more effort to search for evidence proving your own point, while consciously fighting against acknowledging evidence from the other side

 15